 - 'Teilleistung' T-BGU-106599 with examination of other type according to § 4 Par.
-2 No. 3
+2 No. 3 details about the learning control see at the 'Teilleistung'

 Students know and understand measurement principles for catchment properties, catchment states, and water fluxes.
 They are able to independently plan and conduct measurements on various scales (soil column, plot, hillslope, catchment) in the field and the laboratory.
 Students can analyze observation data with statistical methods, and are able to quantify and evaluate the related uncertainties.
 Students are able to present the related results in teamwork.